arief-hidayat/grangular/README.md

 ### Note

 I'm just starting to learn AngularJS.
-So, there' might be implementation that's not follow the best practice.
+So, perhaps my implementation is not following the best practices or there's better approach.

 Feel free to give feedback and contribute. =)